 그런데 (geureonde) = But, however, by the way

-This is one the most common Korean conjunctions.
+This is one of the most common Korean conjunctions.
 It can also be used to form a contradiction, just like 그렇지만 (geureochiman).
-However, it is better used to relate the two clauses with each other.
+However, it is better used to relate the two clauses to each other.
 It’s the form often used among friends.

 This conjunction can be used to change topics.
 The shortened form is 근데 (geunde), with the same meaning.

 I slept all day yesterday.
 But today I am tired.

 Similar to ~지만 (~ jiman), this Korean conjunction can be used to directly connect the two sentences into one.

 어제 하루종일 잤는데 오늘 피곤해요. (eoje harujongil jatneunde oneul pigonhaeyo.)